310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki pastsad %}
 It hurt so much to be ignored and made fun of by the guys who were supposed to be my comrades!
-One time, they saw my toy figure and tore it apart, mocking me the whole time!
+One time, they saw my toy figurine and tore it apart, mocking me the whole time!

 It made me feel horrible!
 But I held it in and laughed it off!